Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Introduction

 The key advantage of the leveraged methods is that they consistently select shares, which violate the exclusion restriction.
 When the \textit{majority} of instruments is valid, both metods have so-called \textit{oracle properties} and when the \textit{largest group} of shares fulfills the exclusion restriction the CIM has oracle properties.
 This means that asymptotically the post-selection estimators perform as well as if the researcher knew the identity of invalid IVs.
 Intuitively, these estimators both exploit the fact that just-identified estimates, which use only one valid IV at a time, converge against the same value.
 None of the existing methods allow for multiple endogenous regressors.
-I therefore propose a simple extension of the aLasso.
-Here, the exclusion restriction becomes stricter with increasing number of endogenous regressors.
+I therefore propose a simple extension of the AL. Here, the exclusion restriction becomes stricter with increasing number of endogenous regressors.

-To show the implications and generality of the presented methods in practice, in Sections \ref{sec:MCsim} to \ref{sec:ADH}, I apply them to simulated data and two empirical examples.
-In a first set of simulations, the results confirm that in applications with shares as IVs, with increasing sample size, the performance approaches that of the estimator which uses only valid shares.
-This holds already for relatively small sample sizes.
-Second, allowing for weak instruments and stronger direct effects of the instruments on the outcome does not change the fact that the estimators converge to oracle performance quickly.
-In a third set of simulations, I test the performance of my extension to multiple endogenous regressors.
-The simulations confirm that with increasing number of regressors, the allowed number of invalid IVs becomes lower.

-Further, I apply the methods to the estimation of the effect of immigration on wages in the US as in \citet*{Altonji1991effects} and \citet*{Card2001Immigrant} and of Chinese import exposure on manufacturing employment, following \citet*{Autor2013china}.
+To show the implications and generality of the presented methods in practice, in Sections \ref{sec:BP} and \ref{sec:ADH}, I apply them to two empirical examples.
+I apply the methods to the estimation of the effect of immigration on wages in the US as in \citet*{Altonji1991effects} and \citet*{Card2001Immigrant} and of Chinese import exposure on manufacturing employment, following \citet*{Autor2013china}.
 These two empirical examples are representative for a long series of applications in international and migration economics, which rely heavily on shift-share IVs.